TNOhealth/LLM-Course/playbook/short-introduction-on-llms/intro.md

-# short introduction on large language models
+# Short introduction on large language models

 </br>

 In this chapter you will learn about:

 *	 What Large Language Models are
 *	 The possibilities and limitations of Large Language models
 *	 Understanding the fine art of Prompt Engineering